themeteorchef/saas-stripe/saas-stripe-pt-2.md

 });
 ```

 Isn't this cool?!
 Maybe you don't understand what's happening.
 Let's step through it.
-First, we should define what Iron Router hook is...
+First, we should define what an Iron Router hook is...

 > A hook is just a function.
 Hooks provide a way to plug into the process of running a route, typically to customize rendering behavior or perform some business logic.
 >